 - Blackdown Hills AONB.
 Also see the Historic England project page, and summaries of the main themes in the Historic Environment Record webpages.

 - East and Mid Devon River Catchments.
 Also, illustrated summaries of the main themes can be viewed within the Historic Environment Record webpages.

 - South Devon Coast RCZAS.
 Also, illustrated summaries of the main themes are also available in the Historic Environment Record pages.

 - North Devon Coast AONB.
 Also, illustrated summaries of the main themes are also available in the Historic Environment Record pages.

 - Dartmoor.
 Please contact Dartmoor National Park for information regarding this survey.

 - Exmoor falls partly within Devon.
 Please contact Exmoor National Park for information regarding this survey.

 The Historic Environment team is now working with Historic England and AC Archaeology on a new project between the South Devon Coast and Dartmoor.
-The first area, between Haldon Ridge and the Dart Valley, is nearly completed.
-The second area to be surveyed is between Plymouth and the Avon Valley.
+The first area, between Haldon Ridge and the Dart Valley, has been completed.
+The second area, between Plymouth and the Avon Valley, is underway.

 More information on Aerial Investigation and Mapping can be found on Historic England’s webpages.